lastdev/Addons/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v54
+## Changed in v55

+* Updated for 10.2.5
-* Locations for a few remaining Adventurer rares in Ohn'Ahran Plains
+* Added loot for Aurostor in Emerald Dream
-* Put Smelly Trash Piles into the junk group Zaralek Caverns
-* Explain the Curious Top Hat in Zaralek Caverns
-* Better icon for the Emerald Dream portal in Valdrakken
+* Added questids for the individual Triflesnatchers in Emerald Dream